guilamu/SwiftKey2HeliBoard/README.md

 ## Why HeliBoard?

 SwiftKey's forced migration to Microsoft accounts is a good opportunity to rethink which keyboard you trust with everything you type.
+Here's why HeliBoard is a strong choice.

 ### 🔒 Zero Network Access — By Design